Sedef Kabaş

-Sedef Kabaş Yirmibeşoğlu (born 8 December 1968) is a Turkish journalist and television presenter who has presented on various news channels in Turkey since 1997.
+Sedef Kabaş (born 8 December 1968) is a Turkish journalist and television presenter who has presented on various news channels in Turkey since 1997.
 In January 2022, she received international attention after she was arrested following a television interview in which she was alleged to have insulted Recep Tayyip Erdoğan.

 Early life and education

 Kabaş was born on 8 December 1968 in London in the United Kingdom, the daughter of Mualla and Mehmet Kabaş, a jeweller.
 She graduated with a degree in international relations at Boğaziçi University in Istanbul in 1992, before going on to study in the United States after receiving a Fulbright scholarship.
 She subsequently obtained a master's degree in television journalism from Boston University in Boston, Massachusetts.
 In 2002, Kabaş started to study for a doctorate at Marmara University; she graduated in 2007 after the completion of her thesis entitled "a qualitative evaluation of interviews in the context of journalists in today's Turkish press" in which she criticised the role of pro-government speakers who often appeared within media content and played important roles in influencing public discourse.